St. Walburga Church, Antwerp

-The St Walburga Church (or Burchtkerk) in Antwerp, Belgium, formerly a parish church, was demolished in 1817.
+St. Walburga Church (Sint-Walburgiskerk) or Burchtkerk was a Roman Catholic parish church in Antwerp, modern-day Belgium.
+It was demolished in 1817.

 Early history

 The church's history predates the 8th century.
 The very first chapel built within the walls on the right bank of the Scheldt dates from 727, and was destroyed by the Normans in 836.
 In 900 a new burcht is built on the same spot with a new church, dedicated to Saint Walpurga, next to the fortress Het Steen.
 Under the direction of the Affligem monks the church is rebuilt in 1250, and in 1478 it becomes a parish church, also receiving a baptismal font and the right to bury.
 Another renovation, directed by architect de Waghemakere around 1500, again enlarges the church.

 Interior

 In 1609 the church council asked Peter Paul Rubens to paint a triptych for the church.
 His Elevation of the Cross was completed in 1610 and incorporated into the main altar.
 When in 1734 the old wooden altar was demolished and replaced by a stone altar made by Willem Ignatius Kerricx, smaller parts of Rubens's triptych were sold because they did not fit the new altar.
 The first mass at the high altar took place on 11 June 1737.
 The triptych was removed in 1794 by French occupying forces and taken to Paris, and was later returned to Antwerp's Cathedral of Our Lady.